yubin627/yubin627.github.io/_posts/2019-07-31-Fashion-Recommender.md

 ### Modeling with Transfer Learning

 Here I used [ResNet-50](https://arxiv.org/abs/1512.03385) pretrained on ImageNet dataset as my base architectures due to its proved benchmark performance in accuracy and training time (see [Stanford University's DAWNBench](https://dawn.cs.stanford.edu/benchmark/)).
-I also had an attempt on [ResNeXt-50](https://arxiv.org/abs/1611.05431) due to its reportedly [higher accuracy](https://github.com/facebookresearch/ResNeXt) but at the point of writing the speed to comparable accuracy is not on par with ResNet-50 on my current settings.
-It might require further tuning.
+I also had an attempt on [ResNeXt-50](https://arxiv.org/abs/1611.05431) due to its reportedly [higher accuracy](https://github.com/facebookresearch/ResNeXt) but at the point of writing the training speed to comparable accuracy is much slower than (~0.6x) ResNet-50 on my current hardware.
+As future work, I will play with fine-tuning of the ResNeXt version.

 With transfer learning, I froze the architecture and weights from all the layers up till the last two - pooling and fully connected (FC) layers and fine tuned these two.
 This way I don't need to train the whole CNN from scrach (which is also not necessary since ImageNet that the model is pretrained on is quite versatile - it covers >1M images spanning 1000 categories).
 Here is a great visualization showing the building blocks of [ResNet-50 architecture](http://ethereon.github.io/netscope/#/gist/db945b393d40bfa26006).